aawyatt/DS4010_E/data_folder/raw/Dining_Data/Regents/METADATA.md

 # Year
+Type: Date
+Values: 2012 -
-The academic school year of the recorded data.
+Description: The academic school year of the recorded data.

 # University Name
 The name of the university in Iowa data was recorded for.